Data-driven stabilization of switched and constrained linear systems

 \begin{remark}[Linear convergence] The proof of \cref{prop:LMstability} in Appendix~\ref{app:LM} shows that stability in \cref{cor:main1} is exponential, with rate $\text{\textlambda}_{\min}(Q) / \max_{\i} \{\text{\textlambda}_{\max} (P_i)\}$. $\square$ \end{remark}

-The inequalities \eqref{eq:main} depend on experimental data and prior on the disturbance only; hence, their solution provides a direct data-driven criterion to seek a controller that stabilizes \eqref{eq:system}.
-Note that the problem is nonconvex; it can be cast as a \gls{BMI} in the variables $(\{\Pit\}_\i,\tilde Q,\{L_i\}_{\i}, \Pi, \{\tilde \pi_{i,j} \}_{i,j \in \mc{I}}$), via the additional constraints which is necessary to enforce $\Pi \in \Mp$\footnote{These additional nonconvex constraints can be avoided via auxiliary variables $\{Y_{i,j} = Y_{i,j}^\top \in \R^{n\times n}\}_{i\neq j \in \mc{I}}$ subject to $Y_{i,j} \succcurlyeq \Pit P_j \Pit - \Pit$ (which are \glspl{LMI} after application of the Schur complement), and by replacing the term $-\sum_{j\in \mc{I}}\pi_{i,j} \Pit \tilde P_j \Pit $ in the top-left block of \eqref{eq:dualform} by $-\sum_{j\in \mc{I}}\pi_{i,j} Y_{i,j}$, which leads to an equivalent formulation.
-We do not introduce this (large number of) auxiliary variables in view of the relaxations in the next section, which do not require \eqref{eq:additionalconstraints}.}.
+\begin{remark}[Computational cost of \eqref{eq:main}] The inequalities \eqref{eq:main} depend on experimental data and prior on the disturbance only; hence, their solution provides a direct data-driven criterion to seek a stabilizing controller for \eqref{eq:system}.
+The problem is nonconvex; it is cast as a \gls{BMI} in the variables $(\{\Pit,L_i\}_\i,\tilde Q, \Pi, \{\tilde \pi_{i,j} \}_{i,j \in \mc{I}}$), via the additional constraints that enforce $\Pi \in \Mp$.
 Due to their ubiquity in control systems, significant effort has been devoted to the development of algorithms \cite{Quoc_BMI} and software \cite{PENBMI} for the solution of \glspl{BMI}, typically resorting to sequential convex (often, \gls{SDP}) relaxations.
 These tools can be readily used to solve \eqref{eq:main}.

-Nevertheless, the problem remains computationally expensive and poorly scalable.
+Yet, the problem remains computationally expensive and poorly scalable.
 Let us recall that the model-based condition in \cite{GeromelColaneri_SIAM2006} (see \cref{prop:LMstability}) is also a \gls{BMI}; more recently, bilinear conditions have been also proposed in the context of data-driven control, e.g., \cite{Dai_Semialgebraic_LCSS2020,Dai_Switched_CDC2018,Luppi:Bisoffi:DePersis:Tesi:SafePolynomial:arXiv2021}.
-All these formulations suffer the same limitations.
+All these formulations suffer the same limitations. $\square$ \end{remark}

-To address this issue, in \cref{sec:relaxations}, we propose two relaxations of \eqref{eq:main} that, at the price of some conservatism, result in substantial complexity reduction.
-However, first let us note that, if $\Pi$ is fixed, then \eqref{eq:main} reduces to an \gls{LMI}, which is convex and hence can be efficiently solved.
-This case is still relevant, as exemplified next.
+To address the issue in \cref{rem:computationalcost}, in \cref{sec:relaxations} we propose two relaxations of \eqref{eq:main} that, at the price of some conservatism, result in substantial complexity reduction.
+However, first let us note that, if $\Pi$ is fixed, then \eqref{eq:main} reduces to an \gls{LMI}.
+This case is still relevant, as illustrated in the following two examples.